Pat is Head of the Biotechnology and Life Sciences Group, one of the biggest Groups of its type in Europe.

 Pat was a scholar at Cambridge University and graduated from there in 1991 with a first class degree in Natural Sciences and specialisms in biochemistry and organic chemistry.
 He qualified as a European patent attorney in 1995 and as a UK chartered patent attorney in 1996.
 During his professional exams, he was awarded the prize for the top mark in the UK in the Patent Attorneys' Practice Paper.

-Pat is recommended by The Legal 500 and the Managing Intellectual Property (MIP) Handbook.
+Pat is recommended by The Legal 500.
 According to a client quoted in the 2017 edition of Chambers & Partners, Pat "is forward-thinking and has done a phenomenal job on EPO oppositions".

 University of Cambridge, Masters Degree in Natural Sciences